ChloeSheep/ChloeSheep/README.md

 - ⚡ Interests: Python, ML, data science

 - 😄 Hobbies: FF14/Genshin are my favorite games!
 I also love AVG games made by BigFish, 4Friends, Madhead and so on.
+My favorite celebrities are BTS, Camila Cabello and Ariana Grande.